-1. The Post Hoc Fallacy and Not Falling For Stupid Internet Headlines
+1. Don’t Fall for the Post Hoc Fallacy, a.k.a.
+Stupid Internet Headlines

 Years ago, a group of researchers had people track their sleeping patterns.
 When they slept, how they slept, what they wore as they slept, how well they slept, how long and so on.
 The researchers then wanted to cull all of the data, analyze it and look for any patterns that could potentially help us discover how to sleep better.